brandur/sorg/content/articles/logfmt.md

----
++++
-hook: A logging format used inside companies such as Heroku and Stripe which is optimal for easy development, consistency, and good legibility for humans and computers.
+hook = "A logging format used inside companies such as Heroku and Stripe which is optimal for easy development, consistency, and good legibility for humans and computers." location = "San Francisco" published_at = 2013-10-28T16:28:04Z title = "logfmt"
-location: San Francisco
-published_at: 2013-10-28T16:28:04Z
-title: logfmt
----
++++

 If you've ever run an app on Heroku, you may have come across log messages produced by the Heroku router and wondered about their unusual formatting: